-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA Non-Negotiable 1.
-ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course 12 by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s).
-This criterion applies to fixed form or CAT assessments, whether summative assessments 1a) Items and/or sets of items directly reflect the language of individual standards.
-For example, 6.EE.3 puts the emphasis on applying properties of operations and generating equivalent expressions, not just mechanically simplifying.
-Most items aligned to a single standard should assess the central concern of the standard in question.
-Yes The language of the individual standards is not always aligned with the questions although these items are fewer than 10% of the total items.
-For example, Form A item 12 and Form B items 1 and 12 target 4.NBT.A.1.
-This standard requires that students "recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right."
-Form A item 12 and Form B item 1 simply require students to select the value of a digit in a multi-digit number, and Form B item 12 has students order 3 multi-digit numbers. or a set of interim/benchmark assessments.
+CRITERIA INDICATORS OF SUPERIOR QUALITY JUSTIFICATION/COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA Non-Negotiable 1.
+ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course ^{1 2} by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s). r sets of items exhibit ent of the CCSSM for y eliciting direct, he degree to which a For example, 6.EE.3 puts the emphasis on applying properties of operations and generating equivalent expressions, not just mechanically simplifying.
+The language of the individual standards is also aligned with the questions.
+For example, Form B items 1 and 12 target 7.EE.A.1, and these items require selecting equivalent expressions as required by the standard.
+This criterion applies to fixed form or CAT assessments, whether summative assessments or a set of interim/benchmark assessments.
 All items and/or sets of items should reflect the metric.
-Yes No 1b) Items and/or sets of items align with PARCC's evidence tables for grades 3-8 and adhere to content limitations outlined in that document.
+1b) Items and/or sets of items align with PARCC's evidence tables for grades 3-8 and adhere to content limitations outlined in that document.
 All limitations for all grade K-HS provided in footnotes of the CCSSM are also followed.
 For example, in Grade 3 denominators for fractions are limited to 2, 3, 4, 6 and 8.
-Yes Items are aligned with PARCC'S evidence tables and footnotes of the CCSSM.
-For example, no items with denominators that are not 2, 3, 4, 5, 6, 8, 10, 12, or 100 are included.
-1c) The overall set of items reflect the progressions in the Standards. • For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
+Yes Items are aligned with the PARCC'S evidence tables.
+Yes No 1c) The overall set of items reflect the progressions in the Standards.
+For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
 Yes The overall set of items reflects the progression in the standards 1d) Within the complete set of items, there are items which assess all levels of the content hierarchy, including cluster headings.
 Yes There are items that address individual standards and cluster headings.
-For example, Form C items 11 and 12 target cluster 4.NF.B.
+For example, Form A item 22 targets cluster 7.EE.B.
+1e) Using the number system appropriate to the grade level.
+For example, in grade 3 there are some items involving fractions greater than 1; in the middle grades, arithmetic and algebra use the rational number system, not just the integers.
+Yes Each item uses numbers appropriate to grade 7.

 1 Refer also to the K-8 Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013) and the High School Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013).
 2 See the Quality Criteria Checklist for Mathematics.